refuge-attic/refuge_pre/package/win/README.md

 A menu will appear.
 If no manual selection is made within 10 seconds, the build will begin automatically and run until complete.

 For advanced use, the menu provides options to manually download, build or rebuild dependent libs or the project.
 These options are mainly for upgrading or testing libraries or for custom build scenarios.
+CouchDB may also be packaged using the windows build support available in Refuge.

 Updates and Modifications
 -------------------------